 Mass shootings are predictable, says political commentator Marcus Johnson.
 So is the numbing pattern that inevitably follows.

-On May 14, 2022 at 2:30 pm local time, a shooter entered a building in an American city and took innocent lives.
-The name of the shooter is insignificant, while their race and gender are both significant and mostly predictable.
-This time the city was Buffalo, New York, but similar atrocities in a hundred US cities could serve equally well.
+A shooter enters a building in an American city and takes innocent lives.
+The name of the shooter is insignificant, their race and gender mostly predictable.
+The city is Buffalo, or Uvalde, or East Lansing, or Las Vegas, or any of a hundred others.
 In each case, the shooting serves as the prelude to a seven-act piece of socio-political theatre.
 Some of the acts are honest and well-meaning; others are cynical and grotesque.

 But the net result of the cycle is always the same: nothing of substance changes.